 -The Necronomicon (the Mad Arab describing deals he made with summoned entities)

-Lastly, at least for the purposes of this brief writing, Passing the Gates is entirely instrumental for the sorcerer to attain deeper, some might say terrifying, knowledge concerning occult practices, spiritus-loci, or entities associated with the zona itself.
-Cloistered among the perilous interdimensional landscapes, sit lost temples to dead Gods and obscure, arcane libraries containing secrets which cannot be fully transmitted via conjuration.
-Secrets of this caliber may only be learned through direct pilgrimage into the zonas, besting its guardians and pilfering the sites mentioned above.
+Passing the Gates is instrumental for the sorcerer to attain more profound, some say terrifying, knowledge concerning occult practices, spiritus-loci, or entities associated with the zona itself.
+Among the perilous interdimensional landscapes sit lost temples to dead and forgotten gods.
+Obscure, arcane libraries containing secrets that cannot be fully transmitted via conjuration.
+Secrets of this caliber may only be learned through direct pilgrimage, besting its guardians and pilfering their treasures.

 “For this is the Book of the Dead, the Book of the Black Earth, that I have writ down at the peril of my life, exactly as I received it, on the planes of the IGIGI, the cruel celestial spirits from beyond the Wanderers of the Wastes.”